okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sharing-cert/share-kid-with-target-app/index.md

 title: Share the source app's key credential ID with the target app
 ---

-Share the source app's `kid` with the target app.
-This clones an X.509 certificate for an application key credential from a source application to a target application.
+Share the source app's key ID `kid` with the target app.
+This clones the X.509 certificate of the application key credential from the source application to the target application.
 The `targetAid`is the target app's ID.

 Request: